ruch05/Docker_Mongo/README.md

 In this project, you can check 'mongo.yaml' file to see how this file looks.
 BE AWARE OF CORRECT YAML FORMAT

-docker compose -f mongodb.yaml up -d  # -f means file that needs to be run; up is the main command to start running the file docker compose -f mongodb.yaml down # down command is to stop and delete the running containers
+docker compose -f mongodb.yaml up -d  #-f means file that needs to be run; up is the main command to start running the file docker compose -f mongodb.yaml down #down command is to stop and delete the running containers

 DOCKERFILE
 Now, Dockerfile is a file with which you can containerize your apps.
+Not just containerize your app but also it's dependies.
+FROM node            #FROM means which base layer you want to use for your app WORKDIR path         #WORKDIR means the working directory that you need to set from which these following commands in dockerfile run.
+It's like running "cd" in a shell — it tells Docker, “From here on, assume we’re inside this folder.”
+ENV key=value        #ENV means environment variables that you pass with docker run cmds usually to run the container of an image
+RUN cmd              #RUN runs the following command that you specify, for example RUN mkdir testapp COPY src dest        #COPY copies the source to destination CMD ["x", "y"]       #CMD runs the command 'x y'.
+For ex: CMD ["node", "/testapp/server.js"] runs "node /testapp/server.js".
+This can only be used once.
+RUN command can be placed multiple times in the dockerfile but there can only be one CMD command.
+EXPOSE port_number   #EXPOSE will expose the app on the given port number

+A sample Dockerfile is following: (The name of the file is 'Dockerfile')

+FROM node

+ENV MONGO_DB_USERNAME=admin

+ENV MONGO_DB_PWD=qwerty

+ENV MONGO_HOST=mongo

+RUN mkdir -p testapp

+COPY . /testapp

+CMD ["node", "/testapp/server.js"]

+Now we build an image from this Dockerfile which will be the image of our app here, which will then be used to run a container that'd kickstart our app.

+docker build -t testapp:1.0 dockerfile_dir      #-t means tag where we can provide the version of our project/image also. dockerfile_dir is the directory where the Dockerfile exists.
+For example : docker build -t testapp:1.0 .

+This builds the image : testapp:1.0
+Now you can give this image to your teammates who can then use your app simply by running a container from this image.

+docker run -p5050:5050 --network docker-testapp_default testapp:1.0 #-p binds the port 5050 of the app with our server port. --network needs to be given here because we need to connect mongodb which runs from docker compose yaml file which creates a network interface and that network interface needs to be same for our app so our app can connect with mongodb.

+In the next project, I'll polish this project and use docker compose file to run my app as well.